 We’d flown in from Hong Kong the week before to visit Dilip’s family, while my relatives were waiting for us in Seattle.
 In between, we had decided to take the route less travelled, winding our way 1,678 kilometres up Highway 101 through northern California and coastal Oregon on our first road trip as a foursome.

 Hong Kong living is admittedly not the best preparation; it’s rare to drive for more than 45 minutes.
 But perhaps because of that, we were excited by the idea of open-road adventures and regaled the girls with what lay ahead: The world’s tallest trees!
 Beaches with majestic sea stacks!
 Sea lions!
 Drive-thru!

-On that first morning, with the sun shining and our SUV breezing along the high-occupancy-vehicle lane, we couldn’t help but feel optimistic.
+On that first morning of our West Coast road trip, with the sun shining and our SUV breezing along the high-occupancy-vehicle lane, we couldn’t help but feel optimistic.

 Two-and-a-half hours north, past Napa and Sonoma, the landscape began to look less Mediterranean.
 Redwood trees were a sure sign of the Anderson Valley, known for its old-growth forests, apple orchards and pinot noirs.
 It’s also rife with a lavender-coloured wildflower that inspired the name of Pennyroyal Farm – our first destination (barring a quick pitstop for ice cream at Paysanne in the one-street-long town of Boonville).

 We had the farm tour to ourselves: Mira oohed at the goats, lambs and their guardian llama; Sonia scampered along the vines, eagerly pointing out low-hanging grapes; and we sampled the blue-ribbon-winning cheeses paired with wines and picked up a bottle for family in Seattle.